cloudfoundry-community/splunk-firehose-nozzle/README.md

 <p class="note"><strong>Note:</strong>Select value Rate(Avg) for Aggregation from Analysis tab on the top right.</p>

+### Routing data through edge processor via HEC
+Logs can be routed to Splunk via Edge Processor.
+Assuming that you have a working Edge Processor instance, you can use it with minimal changes to nozzle configuration.

+Configuratino fields that you should change are:
+* `SPLUNK_HOST`: Use the host of your Edge Processor instance instead of Splunk.
+Example: https://x.x.x.x:8088.
+* `SPLUNK_TOKEN`: It is a required parameter.
+A token used to authorize your request, can be found in Edge Processor settings.
+If your
+EP token authentication is turned off, you can enter a placeholder values instead (e.x. "-").

 ## <a id='walkthrough'></a> Troubleshooting
 This topic describes how to troubleshoot Splunk Firehose Nozzle for Cloud Foundry.